 Many tests may be used to diagnose amyloidosis and find out which parts of the body are affected.
 Some tests may also determine which treatments may be the most effective.
 A biopsy is the only way to make a definitive diagnosis of amyloidosis.
 Imaging tests may be used to find out whether organs, such as the heart or kidneys, are affected.

 - Age and medical condition

-- Severity of symptoms
+- Signs and symptoms

 - Previous test results

-In addition to a physical examination, the following tests may be used to diagnose amyloidosis.
+In addition to a physical examination, the tests listed below may be used to diagnose amyloidosis.
 After these diagnostic tests are done, your doctor will review all of the results with you.